RasmussenLab/vamb/README.md

 __Installation: Compilation fails on Arch Linux in a Conda environment__

 This is a known issue affecting multiple (all?)
 Cython-dependent packages at the moment of writing (2019-01-25).
-There is no easy fix.
+There is no easy fix to make the pip installation work, but you can compile the Cython file manually.
 [Link to pacman issue](https://bbs.archlinux.org/viewtopic.php?id=242682).

 ### Parsing the FASTA file